clever as a fox, write for the world

 Or as Pratchett’s Death says, these fantasies make humans “THE PLACE WHERE THE FALLING ANGEL MEETS THE RISING APE.”

 The Fantasy of Love

 Without these fantasies (Love, Mercy, Justice, etc.), we cannot be human.
 We would just be another animal.

-That is why an education has to be about a common pool of fantasy.
+That is why a public education has to be about a common pool of fantasy.
 How else could large groups of people believe in the same concepts of freedom, equality, and justice?